bthda/starter-hugo-research-group/content/data/_index.md

 <br>

 ### Download the prestige ratings, crosswalks, and csv to create survey item ***These links currently redirect to an osf page with all of the materials that is blinded for review.
-Please email me at bhughes7@uoregon.edu if you have any issues downloading anything***
+Please email me at bhughes7@uoregon.edu if you have any issues downloading anything.***

 --- [Occupational Prestige Ratings](https://tinyurl.com/2p9bjtcy)